Personal Notes

 Professor Evans has served as a consultant or visiting scholar at the Financial Markets Group, L.S.E.
 (1990-2), the Federal Reserve Bank of San Francisco (Summer 1992), the Board of Governors of the Federal Reserve System, Washington D.C.
 (4/97 and 4/2001), and the Federal Reserve Banks of Cleveland (2002-2009) and St. Louis (2003, 2005-2008).
 During 1991-2 he was a Visiting Professor at the University of California, Berkeley, School of Business Administration.
 He was a Distinguished Visitor at U.C.
 San Diego in March 1995, Professor Invité, Ecole des Hautes Etudes en Science Sociales, Paris, April 1996 and June 2001, Visiting Scholar at the Institute for Monetary and Economic Statistics, Bank of Japan, Tokyo, 4/2007, and Professeur Invité, Université Paris X - Nanterre, France, September 2007.
 He has been asked to give lectures on adaptive learning, economic dynamics and monetary policy at the LSE (Fall 1993), UCLA (Winter 1994), the University of Helsinki (June 1995), the Stockholm School of Economics (April 1998), the Bank of Finland (February 2000), the IMF Institute (August 2007), the Université de Paris X – Nanterre (September 2007), the SIRE PhD Workshop Series in Advanced Quantitative Methods on Economics and Finance, St Andrews (March 2010) and the Santiago, Chile, workshop on “Theoretical questions around the economic crisis,” May 2011.
 He has given two invited talks at International Neetwork on Expectational Coordination conferences (Paris, 2012, 2013).
 With Seppo Honkapohja he gave a Plenary Address to the Society of Computational Economics (Seattle, 7/2003), an invited talk to the Chief Economists' Workshop at the Bank of England (May 2006) and an invited talk to the Economic Summit, Central Bank of Chile (November 2007).
 Prof. Evans has given keynote/plenary talks at: Money, Macro and Finance Research Group annual conference (2008, Birkbeck College, London), Expectations in Dynamic Macroeconomcs Models conference (2012, Federal Reserve Bank of St. Louis), Theoretical and Experimental Macroeconomics Conference (June 2014, GSE Barcelona), Workshop of the Australasian Macroeconomic Society (December 2015, University of New South Wales, Sydney), Expectations in Dynamic Macroeconomic Models conference (September 2016, Amsterdam), Winter Symposium in Economics and Finance Universita Cattolica (December 2016, Milan, Italy), Workshop on “Adaptive Learning,” University of the Basque Country (May 2018, Bilbao, Spain), UC Riverside Distinguished Speaker Seminar (November, 2018), Second Behavioral Macroeconomics Workshop, keynote speaker, Bamberg, Germany (June 2019), Bank of Canada Annual Ecoonomics Conference (November 2021).

-Professor Evans was a member of the editorial board of the American Economic Review (1991-94) and is an Associate Editor of the Journal of Economic Dynamics and Control (since 1995) and Associate Editor or Co-Editor of Macroeconomic Dynamics (since 1996).
-He is also on the Board of Advisors of the Journal of Economic Surveys.
+Professor Evans was a member of the editorial board of the American Economic Review (1991-94) and is an Associate Editor of the Journal of Economic Dynamics and Control (since 1995).
+Since 1996 he has been an Associate Editor (currently a Co-Editor) of Macroeconomic Dynamics.

 He has been the recipient of seven National Science Foundation Grants and one European Community SPES grant.